 Lifestyle, Salary and Benefits

 For the most part, the lifestyle of a PM&R resident is quite reasonable and predictable.
 As a general rule, inpatient services tend to be more time-intensive than outpatient rotations.
 Call schedules vary across different residency programs.
 Depending on the residency program, call can be taken from home or in-house.
 This can range from in-house call every fourth night to at-home call every 11th week.

 Salaries for PM&R residents in their PGY2 year range from $40,000 to $72,000 per year, consistent with other specialty residencies.
 The annual salary does vary with region of the country and the local cost of living.
 There is typically a $1,000 to $3,000 raise in salary with each advancing year of residency.
-Moonlighting is the opportunity to work outside of your residency program—for example, in a private clinic or emergency room—to supplement your income.
+Moonlighting may be an option within your residency program or may be an opportunity to work outside of your program—for example, in a private clinic or emergency room—to supplement your income.
 Moonlighting privileges are typically program dependent.